ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 ### Once upon a time...

-> Imagine if you will an angry mob of Tiki-torch wielding trolls threatening to burn your hovel down.
+> There was an angry mob of Tiki-torch wielding trolls threatening to burn your hovel down.
 They're protesting because you've hired Cinderella and in their opinion, she doesn't sweep the dirt nearly as well as your previous 12 employees.

 And back to reality, we've got something similar going on with a toxic subset of Doctor Who fandom whose members have been screaming like cut pigs ever since [Jodie Whittaker got the role back in 2017](https://arstechnica.com/gaming/2017/07/doctor-who-jodie-whittaker-13th-doctor/).
 Here's a small sample: